KCET Exam Pattern 2026 Released - Subject Wise Paper Pattern, Total Marks

 KCET Subject-wise Marks Distribution

-The authority will release the KCET 2026 subject-wise marks distribution.
+The authority has released the KCET 2026 subject-wise marks distribution.
 Candidates can refer to the KCET marking scheme, which includes 60 marks each for Physics, Chemistry, and Mathematics, making a total of 180 marks.

 Subject